Payload¶

 send_chunk¶

-This is how application code sends body data in StreamTransfer
+This is how application code sends body data in StreamTransfer and

-modes.
-For smaller body lengths, add_chunk
+ChunkedTransfer modes.
+For smaller body lengths, add_chunk in

-mode can be used instead.
+Oneshot mode can be used instead.

 Parameters¶